Sauna Guide

 What is the best Plunge alternative?

 It depends on how much work you want to do.
-For the lowest cost to the same cold water, a Redwood Outdoors tub paired with a Polar Monkey chiller is the value route, as long as you are comfortable matching the chiller to the tub yourself.
-For a cheaper all-in-one with no pairing work, Renu or Cold Stoic remove the project without Plunge's premium.
+For the lowest cost to the same cold water, a bare insulated tub like Redwood Outdoors' $2,999 Alaskan paired with a right-sized standalone chiller is still the value route, as long as you are comfortable matching the chiller to the tub yourself and you price the chiller first.
+For an all-in-one with no pairing work, Renu Therapy's tanks remove the project, but at current pricing (Vero from $7,200, Cold Stoic from $9,499) they are a premium pick, not a budget one.
 None of these is a sauna.
 They are the cold half of the contrast setup.

 Is Plunge worth it?